kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 }
 ```

+---
 ### Sub-Pipelines
-These events are used for sub-pipelines, and are sent from algorithm to HKube:
+You can trigger and manage sub-pipelines directly from your algorithm.

 * [startRawSubPipeline](#event-startrawsubpipeline)
 * [startStoredSubPipeline](#event-startstoredsubpipeline)